okfn/okfn.github.com/blog/_posts/2016-11-30-case-studies-for-frictionless-data.md

 were curious to learn about some of the common issues users face when working with data.
 To that end, we started a
-[Case Study series](http://frictionlessdata.io/case-studies/) to highlight projects and organisations working with the Frictionless Data specifications and tooling in interesting and innovative ways.
+[Case Study series](http://frictionlessdata.io/case-studies/) to highlight projects and organizations working with the Frictionless Data specifications and tooling in interesting and innovative ways.

-Through several interviews over the past several months, we now have three case studies published on a range of topics: data science in the browser, the provision of clean energy system data for PhD researchers, and re-usable components for cloud-based data-intensive workflows.
+Through several interviews over the past several months, we now have three case studies published on a range of topics: data science in the browser, the provision of clean power system data for energy researchers, and re-usable components for cloud-based data-intensive workflows.